polyphony-chat/docs/docs/Protocol Specifications/core.md

     The above paragraph is true for both foreign and home servers.
 The API routes associated with revoking an ID-Cert are the same regardless of the server type.

+TODO: Write about identifier changing and how to handle that across servers
+TODO: Perhaps recommend never using more than a specified number of certificates at once to make
+      re-signing easier

 ### 6.2 Actor identity keys and message signing

 As briefly mentioned section [#4](#4-federated-identity), users must hold on to an identity key pair